aseelalmutari/MINI-PROJECT2/README.md

 # MINI-PROJECT2
 Linear Transformation Pipeline — NumPy
+Overview

-This project implements a complete linear transformation pipeline using pure NumPy, following full vectorization (no Python loops).
+This project implements a fully vectorized linear transformation pipeline using NumPy.
+It follows standard machine learning preprocessing steps and avoids any use of Python loops.

 Objectives

-The notebook performs the following steps:

 Create input matrix X (batch_size, n_features)

-Create weight matrix W and bias vector b with compatible shapes
+Create compatible weight matrix W and bias vector b

-Standardize X column-wise
+Standardize input features column-wise

-Compute linear transformation using matrix multiplication and bias addition
+Apply linear transformation using matrix multiplication

-Normalize rows of Y to unit norm (optional)
+Optionally normalize output rows

-Print shapes at every step
+Print shapes at each step for verification

-No Python loops used
+Use only vectorized NumPy operations

-Key Concepts Demonstrated
+Key Concepts

 Matrix multiplication using @

-Broadcasting with bias vector b
+Broadcasting with bias vector

-Feature standardization using:
+Column-wise standardization

-mean(axis=0, keepdims=True)

-std(axis=0, keepdims=True)

-Row normalization using np.linalg.norm
+Row normalization

-Shape verification for dimensional consistency
+Shape validation for dimensional consistency

-Why No Loops?

-Vectorized NumPy operations are:

-Faster

-More memory efficient

-Closer to mathematical notation

-Standard practice in machine learning pipelines
+Efficient vectorized computation

+Implementation Details

+The pipeline first prepares the input data and parameters, then standardizes features to ensure consistent scaling.
+After that, it applies a linear transformation and optionally normalizes the output.
+Each stage prints tensor shapes to confirm compatibility and correctness.

 Technologies Used